 I called a taxi company and they also were booked until the afternoon.
 This is Joburg, after all, not a hotbed of public transportation.
 But wait, how about the minibus taxis?
 And this is where I have to admit I’m a big chicken.
 I did not dare take the minibus taxi.
 Not because I was afraid of accidents, even though it seems every other minibus taxi is involved in one, but because I don’t know how they work.
 How would I know where they actually go?
-It’s some kind of weird signalling system I’ve never understood.
-Of course I never had to, because everyone knows only black people take minibus taxis in Joburg.
+It’s some kind of weird signaling system I’ve never understood.
+Of course I never had to, because people who own cars never take minibus taxis in Joburg.
 I was afraid, I admit, of standing out like a sore thumb and making a fool of myself.
 Even though this would have been such a great story for another Joburg Expat blog post.
-And yet I tell my kids to step out of their comfort zone and try new things and not be concerned about what other people think.
+Here I tell my kids to step out of their comfort zone and try new things and not be concerned about what other people think, yet I myself miserably fail at this.
 So maybe I deserved what followed, just for being a hypocrite.

 What followed was that I had to call the orthodontist to cancel and then sent messages to both boys informing them of the change of plans.
 Now I know that they are supposed to have their phones off at school, but honestly?
 They never do.
 Sure enough, Zax got it and sent an SMS back, but it was vicious.
 This is where we get to “You need to stop being stupid, Mom!”
 What I didn’t know was that the school had recently implemented tougher rules on leaving school early, making the kids collect signatures from every single teacher whose class they’d be missing, then taking all those to the front office to get an excuse slip that then was to be handed into the security guards at the gate.
 Both boys had already collected all their signatures, using up their entire break for it, and Jabulani never even got my message, so that you can imagine they were not happy to have to go back to their classes with a sheepish “never mind, my mom changed the appointment to tomorrow.”